What is Payroll and how are Payroll Calculations done?

 Calculations and deductions

 Once you have identified all the elements for payroll calculations, it is easy to calculate the gross salary and deductions.
-Prior to calculations, a gap report can be created to identify any suspected challenges – such as missing attendance, lack of availability of PAN number, address change and so on.
+Before calculations, the system can create a gap report to identify suspected issues like missing attendance, unavailable PAN numbers, or address changes.
 This report can preempt the removal of errors.

-While the below calculations may not cover all cases, it can help you plan the calculations
+While the below calculations may not cover all cases, they can help you plan the calculations.

 Illustrative calculationComments